tensorlayer/TensorLayer/README.md

 TensorLayer grow out from our need to combine the power of [Google TensorFlow](https://www.tensorflow.org) with the right building modules of deep neural networks in solving machine learning problems.
 At its root, it has four design goals:

 - **Simplicity**: TensorLayer lifts the low-level dataflow paradigm of TensorFlow to abstracted DL and RL modules.
-These modules come with detailed examples and can be deployed in minutes.
-A TensorLayer user may find it easy to bootstrap with our high-level APIs, and then dive into their implementation if need.
+These modules come with rich examples that can be deployed in minutes.
+A TensorLayer user may find it easy to bootstrap with our high-level APIs, and then dive into their implementation only if need.
 - **Composibility**: If possible, machine learning modules should be composed, not built.
 By providing connectors to [TF-Slim](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-tf-slim) and [Keras](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-keras), TensorLayer can be used to glue existing pieces together.
 This yields a much better time to explore ideas and allows user to focus on solving actual problems.
 - **Fine-grain Control**: A domain-specific DL algorithm can require many careful tunings.
-TensorLayer allows users to manipulate the native APIs of TensorFlow and therefore have a fine-grain control towards an entire training process.
+TensorLayer allows users to further manipulate the native APIs of TensorFlow and therefore have a fine-grain control towards a training process.
 - **Performance**: TensorLayer provides zero-cost abstraction for TensorFlow.
 It can easily run on heterogeneous platforms or multiple servers without compromise in performance.

+TensorLayer is an active research project and has received many exciting contributions from an opend community.
+We are excited to hear about your thoughts and let us work together to promote its future. :)

 # Installation